Chapter 9: Misconduct, Performance Improvement Counseling, and Disciplinary Action

 - Failure to wear required uniforms or other work attire

 As before, the supervisor should begin by initiating a discussion with the staff member.
-The supervisor should give the staff member an opportunity to tell "their side of the story" before formal action is taken, especially in cases where the decision to take action will be based on reports from others rather than on first hand observation by the supervisor.
-If, after discussion, the supervisor still concludes that formal disciplinary action is appropriate, a written notice is provided to the employee.
+If, after discussion and any appropriate investigation, the supervisor still concludes that formal disciplinary action is appropriate, a written notice is provided to the employee.
 This step formalizes the discussion between a supervisor and a staff member about a behavior that is inconsistent with College or departmental policies or expectations.
 Below is a guide for the type of information supervisors should consider including in the written notice.
+Templates are available in HR to assist supervisors with drafting performance counseling documents.

 - What the performance expectations are for anyone who holds this position.